FAQ

 What is the cost to participate?

-Costs vary depending on the age group, level of competition, and numbers of players per team.
-The dues cover several items to ensure the team runs smoothly each season.
-Some items included are: tournament entry, gate fees, sanction fees, coaching, team insurance, baseballs, practice field facility rental, and administrative costs.
+Costs vary depending on the age group, level of competition, season, and number of players per team.
+Dues cover several items to ensure the team runs smoothly each season such as: tournament entry, gate fees, sanction fees, coaching fees, team insurance, baseballs, field equipment, practice field facility rentals, and administrative costs.
 Uniforms will be a separate, along with travel expenses.
+The older the players get the more expensive tournaments are.

 Are there any fundraising opportunities?